EOEPCA/master-system-design/README.md

 The document generation relies upon docker to execute the `asciidoctor` command as a container, avoiding the need to install asciidoctor locally, (ref https://hub.docker.com/r/asciidoctor/docker-asciidoctor).

 Thus, you need to have installed docker locally in your development platform to support this.

+## Published Documentation

+The published document is at https://eoepca.github.io/master-system-design/.

 ## Acknowledgements